doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 The process of using the ``ncs-sbom`` command involves the following steps:

 #.
-Create list of input files based on provided command line arguments,
+Create a list of input files based on provided command-line arguments,
    for example, all source files used for building a specific application.
    For details, see :ref:`west_sbom Specifying input`.